NoteDance/Note-documentation/README.md

-kernel=k.kernel()             #create kernel object without a network kernel.platform=tf            #set the platform to tensorflow kernel.data(x_train,y_train)  #input train data to the kernel kernel.restore('save.dat')    #restore the network from a file kernel.train(32,1)            #train the network again with batch size 32 and epoch 1
+kernel=k.kernel()             #create kernel object without a network kernel.platform=tf            #set the platform to tensorflow kernel.data(x_train,y_train)  #input train data to the kernel kernel.restore('model.dat')    #restore the network from a file kernel.train(32,1)            #train the network again with batch size 32 and epoch 1
 ```